Toggle ItemWhat are the types of scholarships available at BYU–Hawaii?

 - Returned Missionary Voucher: a voucher needs to be filled out and submitted by your ex-Mission President.
 You can find more information about it here.

 - Merit Scholarship: there is no application for the merit scholarship. however, you need to be eligible and meet the requirements to receive one.
 Visit the Merit Scholarship section of our website to learn more.

 - Leadership Scholarship: Student Leadership oversees those scholarships.
-Contact Student Leadership (located in the Aloha Center).
+Contact Student Leadership & Service (located in the Aloha Center).